th2-net/th2-conn-generic/conn-fix/README.md

 # The client send rejects in case the message is invalid
 rejectInvalidMessage: true

-# If this is set to false (unchecked), the user defined fields will not be rejected if they are not defined in the data dictionary, or in case they are present in messages they do not belong to.
+# If this is set to false (unchecked), the user defined fields will not be rejected if they are not defined in the data dictionary, or in case they are present in messages which they do not belong to.
 validateUserDefinedFields: true

 # If this is set to false (unchecked), fields that are out of order (i.e. body fields in the header, or header fields in the body) will not be rejected.
 Useful for connecting to systems which do not properly order fields.